wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-code-generation.md

 - I need to either create a kernel routine around the generated code.
 And this must also have signature
 - The information for the signature is obtained from the ast by filtering for non-functions, and then getting VI from the rhs and VO from the lhs

+import Data.Generics (mkQ, everything)
 -- for every stage:

-generateStageKernel stage_ast ct =
+-- Maybe I'd better generate a new superkernel, so every stage is an ordinary function generateStageKernel stage_ast ct =
     let
         non_func_exprs = filter (\(lhs, rhs) -> case lhs of